 The independent Review of the MHA 1983 reporting in December 2018 made recommendations in relation to the interface, at the request of the Government.
 These were predicated upon the LPS being capable of being used on the basis of the risk that the person posed to others.
 As noted above, the Bill does not allow for this, and it is not immediately obvious how the Review’s recommendations in this regard will be taken forward.

-(1) Preparation and enactment of the secondary legislation to flesh out (e.g.) the knowledge and experience required to conduct assessments; and
+(1) Preparation and enactment of the secondary legislation to flesh out (e.g.) the knowledge and experience required to conduct assessments, expected at some point in Spring 2020; and

-(2) The drafting and Parliamentary approval of a Code of Practice.
+(2) The drafting and Parliamentary approval of a Code of Practice, also expected in Spring 2020.
 This may either sit alongside or be incorporated into a revised version of the main Code (a revision of which is underway at present).

 We do not yet have any secondary legislation available to address transitional arrangements, although it is obviously logical that current DoLS authorisations in place at the time that the new regime comes in will be ‘grandfathered’ to be treated as LPS authorisations.
 An interesting question will arise in relation to applications which have been submitted to supervisory bodies but not yet determined.
 The legal fiction is that all applications will have been determined within the current time-frames, such that, on one view, the transitional arrangements should not cater for these as that would, in essence, be to legislate for law-breaking.
 This was the approach taken in effect in the amendments to the Coroners and Justice Act 2009 in relation to ‘deaths under DoLS,’ which cater for the situation where a person has died subject to a DoLS authorisation, but left open the position where a person has died where an authorisation has been sought but not yet determined.